 The British Columbia Library Trustees Association (BCLTA), founded in 1977, is a not-for-profit society and a registered charity.
-This status positions BCLTA as a unique and valuable trustee membership-driven service in the BC public library community.
-As the professional association of the trustees governing public libraries across British Columbia, the purpose of BCLTA is to support and represent trustees.
+This status positions BCLTA as a unique and valuable membership-driven service in the BC public library community.
+As the professional association of the boards governing public libraries across British Columbia, the purpose of BCLTA is to support and represent BC’s public library boards.

-BCLTA is committed to supporting trustees and boards with common issues of common concern and to representing the shared provincial interests of public library boards.
+BCLTA is committed to supporting boards and trustees with common issues of common concern and to representing the shared provincial interests of public library boards.

 BCLTA executes its purpose through: